-This is our six step guide on how to teach a dog to stay using a positive reward system.
+Here's our six-step guide to how to teach a dog to stay using positive rewards.

-- Instead of giving your dog the treat straight away, wait a few seconds.
-Say 'stay' and then reward.
-It's important to reward your dog while they are still lying down and not if they have got back up.
+- Instead of giving your dog the treat straightaway, wait a few seconds.
+Say 'stay' and then give it to them.
+It's important to reward your dog while they're still lying down, and not if they've got back up.

-- Practice this many times in short but regular sessions, gradually increasing the length of time your dog stays in the down position.
+- Practise this many times in short but regular sessions, gradually increasing the length of time your dog stays in the down position.

-- Practice in lots of different places - around the house, in the garden, at a friends and the local park.
+- Practise in lots of different places - around the house, in the garden, at a friend's house and in the local park.

-- It¿s important to gradually extend the time you want your dog to stay.
-Practice regularly and increase the time by a few seconds each time.
+- It's important to gradually extend the time you want your dog to stay.
+Practise regularly and increase the time by a few seconds each time.

 - You can also teach your dog to stay in a 'sit' position.
-Follow the steps above but start by asking your dog to get into a `sit¿ position.
+Follow the steps above, but start by asking your dog to sit.

 Stay in touch

 Sign up to receive our emails today.
 Get more pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more directly to your inbox.